 - Launch “Run” and type mdsched.exe.
 This will open the Windows Memory Diagnostic Tool.

-- The Windows Memory Diagnostic Tool offers two different options: You can check for issues or problems when the machine is restarted, or you can choose to restart immediately.
+- The Windows Memory Diagnostic Tool offers two options: You can check for issues or problems when the machine is restarted or choose to restart immediately.
 The latter would be the most recommended choice.

 - Next, you should execute a simple scan.